 It’s difficult to diagnose the cause of bruxism, but often it is related to misalignment of the teeth, stress or anxiety.
 Bruxism is a serious disorder that can lead to severe damage to the teeth and enamel, constant pain in the jaw and ears and could even cause the loss of a tooth.

 Symptoms of TMJ disorder are very similar to those of bruxism.
 They include:

 - Pain in the jaw, ears or face.

 - Pain or tension in neck or shoulders.

 - Constant headaches.

 - Teeth grinding.

 Since both conditions have very similar symptoms and are often related, it is important to see a dentist who is trained in all aspects of TMJ disorder if you suffer from any of the TMD symptoms.
-The oral and maxillofacial surgeons at Austin Oral and Maxillofacial Surgery have vast experience with TMJ surgery and can help you out if your case of TMD requires surgery.
+The oral and maxillofacial surgeons at Austin Oral Surgery have vast experience with TMJ surgery and can help you out if your case of TMD requires surgery.
 Please contact us for more information or to schedule an appointment.